pyro-kinetics/pyrokinetics/docs/howtos/syn_hkdbs.rst

     \end{equation}

 where :math:`k_x = 2 \pi p / L_x` is the radial wave number definition in pyro, :math:`n` is the toroidal mode number, and :math:`L_x` is the radial extent of the numerical simulation.
-The mapping in equation :math:`\ref{knkb_map}` is performed within the function mapk.py, and executed as follows:
+The mapping in equation \ref{knkb_map} is performed within the function mapk.py, and executed as follows:

 .. code:: python
     # map k
     syn_diag.mapk()

+## 6.
 Next, apply the synthetic diagnostic.
 Use get_syn_fspec and plot_syn

 .. code:: python